 When friends come to visit Mexico City, they often do so with just a few days to see the sights and of course, down more than a few tacos.
-And aside from asking what to do (or more specifically – what INEXPENSIVE or free things to do), I also often get asked which neighborhoods I’d recommend tourists visit in Mexico City.
+And aside from asking what to do (or more specifically – what INEXPENSIVE or free things to do), I also often get asked what are the best neighborhoods in Mexico City.

 It’s a tough yet somehow easy answer.

 Mexico City is enormous, with almost 9 million residents, and over 350 colonias (neighborhoods).
 While I’ve spent the last year exploring Mexico’s capital city, I haven’t even come close to visiting all of its colonias.
 Amongst the ones I have experienced, however, four have stood out as major favorites.

 Santa Maria Ribera

 This colonia isn’t

 ever often on tourist (or expat) hit lists.
 It’s a frequently bypassed area that offers some beautiful (and interesting) views.
 One of the most famous icons of the neighborhood is the Morisco Kiosk, which was used for the Mexico Pavilion of the 1886 World’s Fair in New Orleans, and was shipped all the way back and installed (and later restored) in Santa Maria Ribera’s park.
 Now, it’s a popular place to hang out, or to get portraits done.

 The rest of the neighborhood is a strange mix of grand (and sometimes decaying) old mansions and houses, sprinkled next to tenement and abandoned buildings.
 Over 1000 of the grand homes have been listed as having important architectural or historic value, and the area was awarded the designation of Barrio Magico (magic neighborhood), yet the buildings aren’t usually in great shape.
 This strange mix makes for amazing photographs, and the lack of tourists visiting the area means that locals are pretty interested in outsiders, and on the most part extremely friendly.